April 14, 2014

 2014 Student Survey – National Association of Colleges and Employers

 NACE has created its 2014 survey to tap into students seeking their first full-time job and to assess attitudes in the workplace.
 One respondent will win a $500 cash prize for participating.
 Responses will remain absolutely confidential and will not be shared with anyone outside of NACE.
 Only aggregate data will be presented in any reports or articles based on the responses to this survey.
-Preview of survey questions are available.

 Application Instructions: Survey Deadline: Wednesday, April 30th.
 Access survey here!